-Sleeping on your stomach is a popular position.
-You can just fall into bed, spread out and sleep like royalty.
-That is of course if your mattress is big enough for that.
-But when it comes to sleeping positions, it turns out some are not as good for you as others.
+Sleeping on the stomach is a popular position.
+You can just fall into bed, spread out, and sleep like royalty.
+That is, of course, if your mattress is big enough.
+But when it comes to sleeping positions, it turns out some are not as good as others.
 Let’s have a look at the benefits and the downsides of sleeping on your stomach.
 And, while we are at it, let’s pick the best mattress for stomach sleepers too.

 - Is it bad to sleep on your stomach?